 And, that was 12 years ago.

-In 2017, small businesses can incur up to $25,000 in data center downtime losses per hour.
+In 2017, businesses can incur up to $25,000 in data center downtime losses per hour.
 Mid-size and larger enterprises, much, much more.

-According to Framingham, Mass.-based consulting firm International Data Corporation (IDC), 80% of small businesses have experienced downtime at some point in the past, with costs ranging from $82,200 to $256,000 for a single event.
+According to Framingham, Mass.-based consulting firm International Data Corporation (IDC), 80% of businesses have experienced downtime at some point in the past, with costs ranging from $82,200 to $256,000 for a single event.

 It’s important to remember that while Disaster Recovery is a key part of Business Continuity Planning, they are in fact two very different aspects of IT management.
 Unlike Disaster Recovery, Business Continuity considers all aspects of your business’ operations, which makes having a winning Business Continuity Plan in place essential for ensuring the future of your business.